ZebraEatCake/Plant-Identification-VGG16/README.md

 3. Run the Classifier
-Simply execute the following command:
+Simply execute the following command: python main.py

-python main.py

-4. Results
+5. Results
 The program will generate predictions for each image.
-Outputs include:

-Predicted Class
-Confidence Score
-Plant Care Tips (for disease cases)
+Outputs include: Predicted Class, Confidence Score, Plant Care Tips (for disease cases)

 🧠 Model Architecture

 The model used is a modified VGG16 CNN architecture.

 The code defining the network can be found in modified vgg16.py.